VELVETILLUSION LITERARY MAGAZINE

 G.Emil Reutter is a writer of short stories and

 essays.
-Residing in the Philadelphia Pennsylvania area
+Residing in the Philadelphia, Pennsylvania area

 father to his daughter Katie who attends Philadelphia University.